Modify Visual Studio 2017 by adding or removing workloads and components

 If you don't want to use the handy Workloads feature to customize your Visual Studio installation, choose the Individual Components option from the Visual Studio Installer, select what you want and then follow the prompts.

 Sometimes, things can go wrong.
-If your Visual Studio installation fails, see the Troubleshooting Visual Studio 2017 installation and upgrade issues page for help.
-You can also contact us for installation help by live chat (English only); for more information, see the Visual Studio "Contact Us" page.
+If your Visual Studio installation fails, see Troubleshooting Visual Studio 2017 installation and upgrade issues for step-by-step guidance.

 Here are a few more support options: